iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/canary-fixedsplit.md

 ```

 ??? info "Understanding what happened"
-    1. In Step 1, you created a Knative service which manages two revisions, `sample-app-v1` (`baseline`) and `sample-app-v2` (`candidate`).
+    1. You created a Knative service with two revisions, sample-app-v1 (`baseline`) and sample-app-v2 (`candidate`) using `Kustomize`.
-    2. In Step 2, you created a load generator that sends requests to the Knative service.
-75% of requests are sent to the baseline and 25% to the candidate.
-This distribution remains fixed throughout the experiment.
+    2. You generated requests for the Knative service using a fortio-job.
+At the start of the experiment, 75% of the requests are sent to `baseline` and 25% to `candidate`.
-    3. In step 3, you created an Iter8 experiment with 12 iterations with the above Knative service as the `target` of the experiment.
-In each iteration, Iter8 observed the `mean-latency`, `95th-percentile-tail-latency`, and `error-rate` metrics for the revisions (collected by Prometheus).
-    4. At the end of the experiment, Iter8 identified the candidate as the `winner` since it passed all objectives.
-Iter8 decided to promote the candidate (rollforward) using kustomize as part of its `finish` action.
-Had the candidate failed, Iter8 would have decided to promote the baseline (rollback) instead.
+    4. You created an Iter8 `Canary` experiment with `FixedSplit` deployment pattern.
+In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, verified that `candidate` satisfied all the objectives specified in the experiment, identified `candidate` as the `winner`, and eventually promoted the `candidate` using `helm upgrade --install` subcommand.
+        - **Note:** Had `candidate` failed to satisfy `objectives`, then `baseline` would have been promoted.
+        - **Note:** There was no traffic shifting during this experiment since this used a `FixedSplit` deployment pattern.